Welcome to Personality Central

-Be open to listening to their critique and opinions, sometimes you may find a better way of doing something or achieving an objective.
+Be open to listening to their critique and opinions; sometimes you may find a better way of doing something or achieving an objective.
 Although it might seem like they’re challenging you, they usually are just challenging the idea so that a better idea can emerge.

 Better yet, go to them with various alternatives and discuss with them all possibilities and perspectives and make a decision together.
 ENTPs will appreciate that.

-Avoid personal or emotional issues during discussion as those things do not convince them.
+Avoid personal or emotional issues during the discussion as those things do not convince them.
 Present the information as objective and impersonal as possible and analyse the information from a detached, logical perspective.

-Do cost-benefit analysis and compare consequences of logical alternatives.
+Do the cost-benefit analysis and compare consequences of logical alternatives.
 Use tools like charts, maps, outlines to drive your point home.

-ENTPs enjoy discussing innovative and strategic solutions to complex problems from a big picture, long term perspective.
+ENTPs enjoy discussing innovative and strategic solutions to complex problems from a big picture, long-term perspective.
 When presenting a problem, be ready for a discussion with ENTPs about it.

-Avoid focusing too much on the details of execution or requiring immediate short term results from them.
+Avoid focusing too much on the details of execution or requiring immediate short-term results from them.

 Also, when giving them a task, there is no need to give them specific instructions.
 The big picture usually suffices, and ENTPs will proceed to think up the most innovative solution for it.